tamariam/Russo-Georgian-War/README.md

 - HTML-No errors were found when passing through the official W3C validator.
 - CSS-No errors were found when passing through the official (Jigsaw) validator.
+- Accessibility
-- I confirm that colors and fonts are checked through lighthouse testing and they are easy to read and accesible.
+  I confirm that colors and fonts are checked through lighthouse testing and they are easy to read and accessible.
   ![lighthouse-testing mobile!](./docs/screenshots/lighehouse-home-mobile.png) ![lighthouse-testing mobile!](./docs/screenshots/screen-home-desktop.png)

 ## Design